arayabrain/multiagent-bmi-webui-collab/README.md

     python app/main.py
     ```
     and open `https://${server ip}:8000/` in your browser.
+    You will see a warning because we are using a self-signed certificate, but please ignore it and proceed with the connection.
 2. Run devices for selecting a robot to control
     You can select a robot that by moving the cursor using various devices.
     - Mouse